 If the pandemic threw off your efforts to recycle electronics, market dynamics make this the ideal time to regroup.

 Most businesses want to recycle electronics but following through is not always as easy.
-Employee turnover and other issues can make the company lose focus on e recycling.
+Employee turnover and other issues can make the company lose focus on the effort to recycle electronics.

 This has been particularly true during the pandemic when staff sometimes had to be furloughed to save the bottom line.
 But as business is picking up, it’s time to regroup.